For 30 years, teaching reading to learners with Down syndrome has been my passion.

-30 years ago, Natalie walked into a new library with her 4-year old son Jonathan, who clearly had Down syndrome.
+31 years ago, Natalie walked into a new library with her 4-year old son Jonathan, who clearly had Down syndrome.
 “Can he read?” asked the librarian.
 “No,” answered Natalie.
 Said the librarian, “He could read today if you knew how to teach him.
 Spend some time with me and I’ll help you.
 If he enters first grade reading, the school’s expectations of him will skyrocket.”
 Trained at Glenn Doman’s Institute for the Achievement of Human Potential, and himself the father of a teen with global delays, the librarian did indeed know his stuff.

 So Natalie did, the librarian did, Jonathan could, and expectations did skyrocket.